How Big Do Guinea Pigs Get? Average Size and Weight

 Rex guinea pigs have even been known to grow up to 17 inches long!
 They do not always grow to this size, but they tend to be on the upper end of average guinea pig sizes.

 Keep in mind that individuals of every breed can vary quite a bit.
 For example, my biggest guinea pig right now is a male American, despite them being a “smaller” breed.
-Getting a particular breed of a guinea pig is no guarantee that your guinea pig is going to turn out big or small.
+Getting a particular breed of guinea pig is no guarantee that your guinea pig is going to turn out big or small.

 Can Guinea Pigs Be Small?